 At the time, I was considering changing plans and spending the day in Tokyo rather than Hong Kong, since I have spent more time in HK, and would really like to explore more of Tokyo.
 Unfortunately, this would have given us only a few hours in Tokyo, so we decided to stick with our plans for a stopover in Hong Kong.
 There was really a minimal amount of information provided to passengers during this delay, although the Flight Attendants were very forthcoming with the information they had.

 Once at Haneda, we parked at a remote stand, and no one was able to get off the plane anyway.
 It was very early morning at Haneda, but it was interesting to see the variety of planes parked there, including several 787s.
-The new crew came on, and the 4 person Canadian cockpit crew that flew us from Chicago then took the 4 open seats in First Class.
-The flight attendants seemed to mostly occupy extra seats in Business class.
-I had some interesting conversations with the captain and some of the other co-pilots while on the ground in Tokyo.
+The new crew came on, and the 4 person Canadian cockpit crew that flew us from Chicago took the open seats in First Class.
+Flight attendants seemed to occupy open seats in Business class.
+I had some interesting conversations with the pilots while on the ground in Tokyo.
 They let me know how close we were to not leaving Anchorage in time (4 minutes).
 They also told me that the original plan was to divert to Beijing, but the sick passenger was a Taiwanese national, so this would have been quite problematic.
 All things considered, the ANC stop probably was the best option given the circumstances.

-The new crew came on and we were offered yet another meal, since the flight was partially recatered at Haneda.
-I did have a bit more food, and I will share details of this additional food on the last leg in my separate post about meals.
+The new crew came on and we were offered yet another meal, since the flight was partially re-catered at Haneda.
+Being a good passenger/blogger, I did have a bit more food, and will share details of this additional food on the last leg in my separate post about meals.

-I slept most of the way from Haneda to Hong Kong, but around 4:30am Hong Kong time, we were finally ready to land.
-I changed back to my street clothes, and despite being very confused about what time my body thought it was, about 24 hours after departing Chicago, we were to our destination.
+I slept most of the way from Haneda to Hong Kong.
+At around 4:30am Hong Kong time, we were finally ready to land.
+I changed back to my street clothes.
+Despite being very confused about what time it was, about 24 hours after departing Chicago, we were finally to our destination.

-At that hour, there was a minimal wait to clear immigration, and due to our long transit time, and the fact that the Airport Express was not yet running, we headed to The Arrival lounge to freshen up before heading to the Grand Hyatt.
+At that hour, there was a minimal wait to clear immigration.
+Due to our long transit time, we headed to The Arrival lounge to freshen up.
+Plus the Airport Express was not yet running, so we had some time to kill before heading to the Grand Hyatt.

 Please also see my review of meals on the flight between Chicago and Hong Kong.